DataBiosphere/data-explorer-indexers/bigquery/README.md

 ## BigQuery indexer

-Run Elasticsearch via docker.
-We run indexer.py directly (not using docker) because it's trickier to authenticate to Google Cloud Platform from within docker.
+Follow the instructions below to create an Elasticsearch index in an Elasticsearch docker container.
+Note that we run indexer.py directly (not using docker) because it's trickier to authenticate to Google Cloud Platform from within docker.